raulchedrese/nova-elixir-ls/README.md

 mix deps.get
 mix compile
 mix elixir_ls.release -o ../ElixirLS.novaextension/elixir-ls-release
-cd ...
+cd ..

 # bundle nova extension
 yarn build # npm run build
 ```

 Finally, you have to activate this extension.
-To do this, click on 'Activate Project as Extension' in the menu 'Extensions'.
+To do this, in Preferences -> General -> activate 'Show extension development items in the Extensions menu', and then click on 'Activate Project as Extension' in the menu 'Extensions'.

 ## Acknowledgements